samhop87/cloudwriter/README.md

 ## Brightwriter

-- This functions as a wrapper for the google drive SDK and provides a backend for the Brightwriter application.
+- This functions as a wrapper for the google drive SDK and provides a backend for the CloudWriter application.